How to take care of your Plumeria / Frangipani

 Plumerias love sun, the more the better.
 Six to Eight hours of full blazing sun is necessary for best blooming.
 Plumerias will not produce bloom stems (inflorescences) without adequate sun exposure.
 Full sun (sunup to sundown) is BEST.

 Plumeria need water, but can withstand extended periods of being dry.
-Small pots may need to be watered daily, while Large pots or those in the ground may not need it as often, whatever works best for you.
+Small pots may need to be watered daily, while Large pots or those in the ground may not need it as often.
 They get used to the conditions they find themselves in.
 If in doubt, drier is better than wetter.
 Never use a saucer under your plants.
 Purchase a moisture meter and check your plants often until you get to know their water needs in your yard.
 Plumeria love water but they need to dry out between watering.

 Time released fertilizers are now available that deliver fertilizer over 6-9 months, which may be applied one or twice a year depending on your growing season.
 You may feed your plumerias with a balanced fertilizer with micronutrients, such as Excalibur 11-11-13 or similar.
 A consistent feeding program with a even number fertilizer will produce vigorous plants with large showy clusters of flowers.
 Foliar feeding helps with bloom production and may be used every 2-3 weeks from Spring through September.
 Stop fertilizing your plants about 45 days before your dormancy period starts.
 Avoid fertilizers high in Nitrogen (the first number) to maintain compact growth.
 High Nitrogen fertilizers will cause tall lanky growth and less flowers.